10 email newsletter examples for better customer relationships in 2025

 If your brand can be zany, lean into it—hard.
 If you’ve got the budget and bandwidth, get your team to write—and illustrate—an engaging story.

-What’s next: Create a dynamic newsletter for multiple audiences
+What’s next: create a dynamic newsletter for multiple audiences